-Must be at least 30 years old; Should be presently engaged in a career, but desiring a career change; Should plan to enter the professional ministry; Must have the support of his wife and family for this career change; Must meet all the standard entry requirements for all GLCC students; Must have prior education or vocational background which demonstrates the candidate's ability to exercise leadership; Must have a verifiable church-related background; Must have completed 18 hours of general education courses including at least 6 hours in social sciences (3 of which must be in psychology), 6 hours of humanities and 6 hours of science or math.
+- \swarrow Should be presently engaged in a career, but desiring a career change; - Should plan to enter the professional ministry; - Must have the support of his wife and family for this career change; - Must have prior education or vocational background which demonstrates the candidate's ability to exercise leadership; - ✓ Must have a verifiable church-related background; - Must have completed 18 hours of general education courses including at least 6 hours in social sciences (3 of which must be in psychology), 6 hours of humanities and 6 hours of science or math.
 (Alternatively, students who score at least 450 on the 2-hour academic profile test will have met the general education requirements.)